liufangfei2019/arviz-base/docs/source/api/index.md

     :data:`information criterion <stats.information_criterion>` values,
     one of "deviance" (common in the past and reason of the information criterion naming), "log" or "negative_log".

+.. py:data:: stats.point_estimate
+    :type: str
+    :value: "mean"

+    Default statistical summary for centrality, one of "mean", "median" or "mode".
 ```

 ### plots